Glossary of technical writing terms

-This glossary explains terms that are related to technical writing and software documentation.
+This glossary explains terms that are related to technical writing and to software documentation.
 Possibly, the terms have other meanings in different contexts.

 A top of page